Colombo FC: 2019 AFC Cup

 Colombo FC were given the opportunity to represent Sri Lanka in the 2019 AFC Cup edition after missing out in 2018.

 In the preliminary process, Bhutan's Transport United F.C were drafted against Colombo.

 A thrashing 7–1 in Colombo and 2–1 in Bhutan gave Colombo FC to progress through to the Play off round where Colombo met Indian Super League Champions Chennaiyin FC.

 Colombo FC settled for a draw in Colombo and went down 1–0 in the reverse fixture at Ahmedabad.

 FFSL President's Cup 2020

 Post COVID-19, FFSL organized an invitational tournament with the Top 20 clubs in Sri Lanka.
 Colombo FC were drafted along with SLTB, Crystal Palace Gampola and Blue Eagles SC in the initial group.

 A 3–0 win over SLTB, 4–1 win over Crystal Palace and 2–0 defeat against Blue Eagles allowed Colombo to progress through to the quarterfinals.

 Colombo defeated SL Police 3–0 in the quarterfinals and went on to draw 2–2 against Red Star FC in the semifinals.
 In penalties Colombo went on to win 3–2.

-In the final, Colombo FC outclassed Blue Eagles SC 4–0 to secure the inaugural title.
+Colombo FC outclassed Blue Eagles SC 4–0 to secure the inaugural title in the final.